Last Updated on March 30, 2023 by Chef Mireille

 - Combine broccoli florets and stems with the olive oil and garlic.
 Place in a baking dish and roast for 30 minutes.

-- Finely chop the broccoli florets and stems, as well as the garlic.
+- Finely chop the cooked broccoli florets and stems, as well as the garlic.

-- Combine all of the other ingredients in a large bowl and stir to combine.
+- Combine the broccoli with all of the other fresh ingredients in a large bowl and stir to combine.

 - Add black pepper, cumin, coriander, paprika, cinnamon, allspice and salt.